The fundamental question

 What’s so bad about distractions?

-But what is important is that we should be the ones who make the choice about when and what to divert our attention to, not to be trapped in distraction and procrastination loops, and to be left with little choice at the end of the day.
+What is even more important is that we should be the ones who make the choice about when and what to divert our attention to, not to be trapped in distraction and procrastination loops, and to be left with little choice at the end of the day.

 Sadly, the key decision-making region of our brain (prefrontal cortex) doesn’t fully mature until the age of 25.
-It becomes more important that the young should be equipped with the necessary skills and knowledge to make the choice of what to focus on.
+It becomes more important that the young should be equipped with the necessary skills to make the choice of what to focus on - the ability to work smart.

 If left unchallenged, the deprivation of our focus due to commercial interest on our attention would create a chasm of a generation of a large base of low skilled and attention deprived workforce and on the other hand, a small elite group of executives, who can make full use of technological advances, at the same time benefiting from laser sharp focus.